 In practice however, both terms are mutually interchangeable given that an element can’t exist without tags and the purpose of tags is to create elements.

-• <head>
+- <head>

 The <head> tag is the first section in the code containing information about a webpage's properties and links to external related files.
 This tag will contain Booxi and Google Analytics scripts.

-• <body>
+- <body>

 The <body> tag is used to contain a webpage's content, including hyperlinks, images, tables, text, etc. It is required in every HTML document, and there may only be one <body> tag per page.
 It will contain the widget’s configuration and a nested element, such as a button, onto which the widget will be mapped.

-• <button> (or any other block or inline tag)
+- <button> (or any other block or inline tag)

 The <button> tag is an inline element used to create a clickable button.
 It will be used to map a method to launch the booking widget.

-• <script>
+- <script>

 The <script> tag is an inline element used to embed executable code or data, typically javascript code.
 It will be used to include javascript libraries used by the booking widget.

-Basic Button Integration
+Basic Button Implementation

-To integrate a button, we will make use of the code generator.
+To implement a button, we will make use of the code generator.
 It is available online by clicking on one of the following URLs.
 You must select the URL based on your Booxi account’s hosting region.

-Next, make sure you have a copy of your API Key on hand as it will be used throughout the integration process and is mandatory to create a Booxi Booking button.
+Next, make sure you have a copy of your API Key on hand as it will be used throughout the implementation process and is mandatory to create a Booxi Booking button.
 As usual, it can be found in Booxi’s Back Office, in "My Business", under the "Business Details" section.

 First, you will need to include two scripts within the <head> tag of a webpage.
 If the <head> doesn’t exist, you can simply create one by copy-pasting the below code.